This set of Mechanical Behaviour Multiple Choice Questions & Answers (MCQs) focuses on “Yield Strength”.

 d) First increases then decrease

 Explanation: Yield strength of materials increases with a decrease in grain size.
-It may be explained using Hall-Petch equation.
+It may be explained using the Hall-Petch equation.
 But in nano range of grain size, yield strength of material decreases with a decrease in grain size.

 8. Which material shows the yield point phenomenon?